Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Method

-Simplest way of achieving such is to perform principal component analysis (PCA) on a set of spectral descriptors \cite{kirby2000geometric,wold1987principal}.
+The simplest way to accomplish this is to perform principal component analysis (PCA) on a set of spectral descriptors \citep{kirby2000geometric,wold1987principal}.
 First, we collect 10,000 random samples from our database.
 Then, we randomly pick a point from the samples and find $k$-nearest neighbors to the selected point.
 Next, we conduct PCA on the set of $k$-nearest neighbors to estimate the local tangent space around the selected point.
 Finally, we analyze the residual variances with respect to the number of principal components, and estimate the intrinsic dimension of the local tangent space from it.
 Technically, we find $d$ number of principal components that covers larger than 99\% of the total variance, that is $\sum_{i}^{d} \lambda_i \ge 0.99\sum_{i}^{n} \lambda_i$ where $\lambda_i$ is the eigenvalue associated with the $i$-th principal component.
 We repeat this process multiple times to statistically determine the intrinsic dimension of the spectral descriptors.
-More sophisticated methods (see e.g., \cite{martin1979multivariate,tenenbaum2000global,roweis2000nonlinear}) may give better estimation on the intrinsic dimensionality of the data, we found them not critical from our experiments.
+More sophisticated methods, such as \cite{martin1979multivariate,tenenbaum2000global,roweis2000nonlinear}, may give better estimation on the intrinsic dimensionality of the data, we found them not critical from our experiments.

 Figure~\ref{fig:dimension} shows graphs of the average residual variances for GPS, HKS, and WKS.
 As can be noticed from the figure, the residual variances drop significantly up to the first five or so components, and the later components are close to zero.
 Such a trend was consistent when we varied the number of nearest neighbors $k$ from 6 to 25.
 Interestingly, the same tendency was commonly observed across the different types of the spectral descriptors.
 We therefore conclude that the intrinsic dimension of the spectral descriptors is 5 and define the dimensionality of the embedding space to be 15, which is three times larger than the actual dimensionality to give enough degrees of freedom for distortion of the data manifold.